cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

+---
+title: "Blockchain Technology and Cosmos"
+order: 1
+description: Cosmos as part of blockchain technology
+tag: fast-track
+---

 # Blockchain Technology and Cosmos

 Begin your journey with this brief review of blockchain technology, how Cosmos came into being, and what it brings to the world: